 Pro tip: Don’t forget to check for any data stored outside the company-approved list, such as personal devices.

-2. Having a Litigation Response Plan
+2. Have a Litigation Response Plan

 By implementing a litigation response plan, you can eliminate the costly risk of losing evidence that can lead to evidentiary spoliation sanctions.
-Start by gathering and empowering a cross functional team in-house to build your litigation response plan.
+Start by gathering and empowering a cross-functional team in-house to build your litigation response plan.
 Once your team is assembled, it’s important to discuss expectations–everything from timelines to efficacy of data preservation efforts will save money over the course of a matter.